-Pursuant to the Framework, in the event a Province does not implement an adequate GHG regime, the federal requirements involve the imposition of a carbon levy of \$20/tonne in 2019, which price will rise by \$10/tonne/year to a maximum of \$50/tonne by 2022.
+Pursuant to the Framework, in the event a Province does not implement an adequate GHG regime, the federal requirements involve the imposition of a carbon levy of \$30/tonne in 2020, which price will rise by \$10/tonne/year to a maximum of \$50/tonne by 2022.

 Each of the Cardinal Facility and the Whitecourt Biomass Facility emit GHGs above reporting thresholds and each facility complies, in all material respects, with current federal and provincial environmental legislation and guidelines on GHG and other emissions.
-The Corporation's Wind Power Facilities, Hydro Power Facilities and the Amherstburg Solar Park do not emit any material amounts of GHGs or other pollutants but do generate emissions offset credits ("Offsets") which can be used in several jurisdictions as a means by which large GHG emitters can meet their emissions compliance requirements.
+The Corporation's Wind Power Facilities, Hydro Power Facilities and the Amherstburg Solar Park do not emit any material amounts of GHGs or other pollutants and meet their emissions compliance requirements.